eficode-academy/github-actions-katas/labs/pr-workflow.md

 - `Require branches to be up to date before merging` The branch must be up to date with the base branch before merging.
-- Add the following jobs to the `Status checks that are required` selection: `Test`,`Build`,`Docker-image`.
+- Add the following jobs to the `Status checks that are required` selection: `Build`,`Docker-image`.
 In that way, no one can push to main without having the tests pass.
 - `Do not allow bypassing the above settings ` Makes the rules apply to everyone (yes, you too!).
 - OPTIONAL: `Require linear history` requires the